If these are required for existing or new clients our checklist will help.

 For larger investment firms operating pooled funds with significant scale, the challenge will be to make sure that all investing clients understand the extent of the research budget, and what proportion of it will effectively be charged to their account.

-And on top of all this, there are the regulatory requirements.
+And on top of all this, there are regulatory requirements.

-- Methodology - For investment firms authorised and regulated in the UK, the FCA will first of all, expect them to demonstrate what is referred to as a “clear methodology” for setting client expectations for what research they will pay for.
+For investment firms authorised and regulated in the UK, the FCA will, first of all, expect them to demonstrate what is referred to as a “clear methodology” for setting client expectations for what research they will pay for.
 Do you have such a methodology agreed?

-The changes being introduced by MiFID II are wide-ranging, highly technical and will require changes to working practices by a significant number of staff.
-They'll need to understand these changes, and will need to be effectively trained.
+The changes introduced by MiFID II are wide-ranging, highly technical and will require changes to the working practices of many staff.
+Your teams need to understand these changes, and need to be effectively trained.